 Copier Security Risk?

-With all of the recent news about DDoS attacks and how they have impacted the World Wide Web, do I need to be concerned about my copier being a security threat to our network?
+With all of the recent news about DDoS attacks and how they have impacted the World Wide Web, do I need to be concerned about a copier security risk on our network?

 It was recently discovered that the DDoS attack that brought the internet to its proverbial knees was initiated by devices that were either attached directly to our computers or through our networks.
 Items such as webcams, wireless keyboards, mice, and even external speakers were to blame.
 Does this mean my office copier is a potential threat?